-It poses intriguing questions concerning free will, determinism, and redemption in the form of a dark supernatural drama.
+It poses intriguing questions concerning free will, determinism, and redemption in the guise of a dark supernatural drama.

 The story centers on a mysterious, immortal man named Cesar Divine, portrayed with tortured gravitas by Dan Payne.

-Divine is on a quest to protect humanity from insidious supernatural beings who inhabit dark corners of the city and the soul.
+Divine is on a quest to protect humanity from insidious supernatural beings who inhabit dark corners of cities, and the soul.
 He does so in order to gain penance for some unknown sin that has damned him.

 Assisting him on his quest is an intriguing supporting cast of characters, each with secrets of their own: